darren-gibson/RTTChecker/GOOGLE_HOME_VOICE_COMMANDS.md

 - ❌ Voice commands might be limited to "turn on/off" (which won't work for read-only devices)
 - ✅ Google Home **app** reliably shows current mode
 - ✅ Mode changes are visible in the app in real-time
+- ✅ Temperature Sensor works well with voice, and its value equals minutes delayed

 ## Alternative: Add Automations